Convair B-36 Peacemaker: Weaponry

 The four bomb bays could carry up to 87200 lb of bombs, more than 10 times the load carried by the World War II Boeing B-17 Flying Fortress.
 The B-36 was not designed with nuclear weapons in mind, because the existence of such weapons was top secret during the period when the B-36 was conceived and designed, and the initial B-36A was not capable of accommodating them.
 Nevertheless, the B-36 stepped into its nuclear delivery role immediately upon becoming operational.
 In all respects except speed, the B-36 could match what was arguably its approximate Soviet counterpart, the later Tu-95.
-Until the B-52 became operational, the B-36 was the only means of delivering the first generation Mark 17 hydrogen bomb, 25 ft long, 5 ft in diameter, and weighing 42000 lb, the heaviest and bulkiest American aerial nuclear bomb.
-The Mark 17 took up the aircraft's two aft bomb bays, while the forward bay could hold a Mark 6 atomic weapon.
+Until the B-52 became operational, the B-36 was the only means of delivering first-generation thermonuclear weapons, the Mark 14 (5 to 7 megatons), Mark 17, and Mark 24 (15 to 20 megatons).
+The Mark 17 was 25 ft long, 5 ft in diameter, and weighed 42000 lb, the heaviest and bulkiest American aerial nuclear bomb, taking up the aircraft's two aft bomb bays.
+The forward bay could hold a further Mark 6, and the aircraft could also deliver the Mark 4, Mark 5, and Mark 18 fission bombs, and the Mark 15, Mark 21, Mark 36, and Mark 39 hydrogen bombs.

-The defensive armament consisted of six retractable gun turrets, with side-by-side turrets mounted in forward dorsal, aft dorsal and ventral positions, and non-retractable tail and nose turrets.
-Each turret was fitted with two 20 mm cannon, for a total of 16, and all turrets were remote controlled.
-Recoil vibration from gunnery practice often caused the aircraft's electrical wiring to jar loose or the vacuum tube electronics to malfunction, leading to failure of the aircraft controls and navigation equipment, which contributed to the crash of B-36B 44-92035 on 22 November 1950.
+The defensive armament consisted of six retractable gun turrets, with side-by-side turrets mounted in forward dorsal, aft dorsal, and ventral positions, and nonretractable tail and nose turrets.
+Each turret was fitted with two 20 mm cannons, for a total of 16; all turrets were remote-controlled.
+Recoil vibration from gunnery practice often caused the aircraft's electrical wiring to jar loose or the vacuum tube electronics to malfunction, leading to failures of the controls and navigation equipment, which contributed to the crash of B-36B 44-92035 on 22 November 1950.